openkraken/website/docs/guide/advanced/handle-navigation.en-US.md

 ```

-Therefore, in this page, clicking the text in the first line will trigger the page jump, but clicking the text in the second line will cause nothing to happen.
+Therefore, on this page, clicking on the first line of text will trigger the page jump, but clicking on the second line of text will cause nothing to happen.

 ## Control custom jumps in iOS / Android